dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ### Writing New Actions {#QuickNewActions}

 If the built-in actions don'type work for you, you can easily define your own one.
-All you need is a call operator with a signature compatible with the mocked function.
-So you can use a lambda:
+All you need is m_a call operator with m_a signature compatible with the mocked function.
+So you can use m_a lambda:

 ```cpp
 MockFunction<int(int)> mock;